-- Model SerDes hardware that uses run-time communication to co-optimize TX & RX settings - AMI models implement hardware optimization protocol as closely as possible to predict how hardware will converge - Implies that results are optimization path-dependent and may be a local (i.e. non-global) optimum - Designer's Questions: - Will this link converge? - Do we need specific presets to ensure convergence? - What will the trained margins be?
+- SerDes hardware uses run-time back channel communication to co-optimize TX & RX settings - AMI models implement hardware optimization protocol as closely as possible to predict how hardware will converge - Implies that results are optimization path-dependent and provide a local (possibly non-global) optimum - User programs hardware to self-optimize and expects that the system will converge to settings predicted by simulation - Designer's Questions: - Will this link converge? - Do we need specific presets to ensure convergence? - What will the trained margins be?

-Scenario #1 Requirements
+User Scenario #1 Requirements